Reddit, in recent years, has quickly gained popularity and become a hotspot for marketers and top brands.

 Karma is a reward system Reddit uses to represent your contribution to the platform.

-It literally follows the popular cause-and-effect principle and grants score based on your engagement level.
-The more upvotes you’ve on your content, the higher would be your karma score—and vice versa.
+It literally follows the popular cause-and-effect principle and grants a score based on your engagement level.
+The more upvotes you’ve received on your content, the higher your karma score would be—and vice versa.

 By building your karma points, you can strengthen your brand authority and attract users to your profile.